Jason Wolfe (entrepreneur): Career

 In 1995, Wolfe founded the first online coupon site, known initially as CouponsDirect.com.
 The site was later renamed to MyCoupons.com.
 The business provided coupons for companies.
 In the first year of operation, MyCoupons only earned around $1,000.
 By 1999, however, the business garnered over $1 million in annual sales and 20 million page views per month.
 The company also had around 3 million registered members.
 The company was sold to a competitor, Save.com, for roughly $23 million in 2000.
 Because this occurred around the time of the dot-com bust, Wolfe only received about $2 million total from the sale.
 He reacquired MyCoupons.com in 2002.

 After selling and reacquiring MyCoupons, Wolfe began to build Direct Response Technologies.
 Its flagship product was DirectTrack, an affiliate tracking technology and platform.
 By 2006, DirectTrack had tracked billions of impressions and tens of millions of clicks per month.
-Wolfe sold Direct Response Technologies and DirectTrack to Digital River in 2006.
+Wolfe sold Direct Response Technologies and DirectTrack to Digital River in 2006 for $15m cash plus earn out.
 He repurchased the GiftCards.com domain and rebranded and relaunched the site in 2008.
 He also relaunched MyCoupons.com in 2007.
-Both companies became subsidiaries of Wolfe, LLC, a holding company that Wolfe founded in 2007.
-Other subsidiaries that are part of Wolfe, LLC include Omni Prepaid and Swapagift.com.
-Swapagift.com, later rebranded to SaveYa.com, closed in 2019 due to financial issues.
+Both companies became subsidiaries of Wolfe, LLC, a holding company.

 In 2009, GiftCards.com recorded $44 million in sales.
 In 2011, MyCoupons was earning 2 million page views per month and maintained a network of 6,000 to 8,000 retailers across the United States.
 In 2013, Wolfe invested $1million US into GiftYa.
-In 2020, Wolfe decided to shrink the GiftYa team as loses were mounting and GiftYa was found to not be the success that was envisioned.
-Several employees from the GiftYa team were fired in late March.
-After GiftCards.com was acquired in early 2016 by Blackhawk Network Holdings, Wolfe became Gift Card Granny's CEO.
+GiftCards.com was acquired in early 2016 by Blackhawk Network Holdings for $120m.

 In December 2016, Wolfe moved the company to Green Tree, Pennsylvania (a Pittsburgh suburb) to the same facility that had earlier housed GiftCards.com.
 Wolfe also invested into Forever.com in 2016 and in 2018 invested into Wonder Technologies.

 Gift Card Granny announced its alliance with The National Cyber-Forensics & Training Alliance in 2017 to help reduce fraud in the online gift card market.
-In addition, Wolfe launched Compromised, LLC in 2017 to aggregate compromised credential data and reinvest the resources to protect consumers against cybercrime threats and fraud.
-Compromised was shut down in late 2019 due to mounting losses and a failure to attract large customers.

 In partnership with Steven VanFleet, Wolfe started Sentral, LLC in 2018.
 Sentral provides a single point of integration for Card-Linked-Offer program providers by working with the Debit Networks.
 Sentral, LLC is a subsidiary of Wolfe, LLC.
 In 2018, Wolfe invested into and joined the board of directors for Wonder Technologies, Inc. In 2020, Wolfe sold Sentral to PNC fintech incubator, numLLC.

+Jason serves in the Hershey Trust's Board of Directors.

+Wolfe saved North Park (a park in McCandless PA) from development where developers were going to develop the land, but he bought the land and kept the businesses there and nature alone.